rdfostrich/article-jws2018-ostrich/content/fundamentals.md

-## Fundamentals
+## Overview: Storage and Querying
 {:#fundamentals}

-<span class="comment" data-author="RV">I think the relation between this section and the next should be clarified.
-At first, I thought it was going to be a set of prerequisites.
-However, it seems to be a high-level overview of the storage, with the details coming in the next section.
-Think about a more appropriate title and a more precise scoping, with an explicit relation to the next section.
-See also my comment about the subsections below.</span>
+In this section, we lay the groundwork for the following sections.

-In this section, we introduce fundamental concepts that are required in our storage approach and its accompanying querying algorithms.
+We introduce fundamental concepts that are required in our storage approach, which will be explained in []{#storage}, and its accompanying querying algorithms, which will be explained in []{#querying}.

 As mentioned before in [](#related-work), we can distinguish individual copies (IC), change-based (CB), or timestamp-based (TB) storage strategies in RDF archiving solutions,